Falling Out of Love—and What to Do About It!

 I've heard dozens of times from couples, "he/she only tells me what they don't like" or "I feel like my partner doesn't like me anymore; they only point out what's wrong."

-We often make the mistake to focus on past hurtful actions instead of investing in the quality of connection we desire.
-When we only visit—or continually visit—what's wrong, it's discouraging for your partner.
-Train yourself to focus on what you love about your partner.
-Let them know how much they mean to you.
+We often make the mistake of focusing on past hurtful actions instead of investing in the quality of connection we desire.
+When we only visit—or continually visit—what's wrong, it's discouraging for both of you.

 And yes, because we are human, there will be things we don't like.
 No partner is perfect.
 When you do want something different from your partner, keep reading!